ngs-lang/ngs/doc/ngslang.1.md

 ## Mutable default parameter gotchas

-The code below will probably not to what was intended.
-Note that default parameter value is only computed once, at method definition time.
+The code below will probably not do what was intended.
+Note that the default parameter value is only computed once, at method definition time.

 	F f(x, a:Arr=[]) {
 		a.push(x)